 #5 – Attorneys Are Expensive

 The majority of lemon law attorneys, including Neale & Fhima, work on a contingency fee basis.
-That means you do not need to pay for attorney fees up front.
 The attorney will review your case and decide whether there is a strong chance you will win.
 If so, the attorney will take your case, and if you win, the manufacturer pays your legal fees.
 You do not owe anything if you lose the lemon law case.